Platform

 We aren't quite finished with Sacred Roots.

-Our team remains in talks with the Lummi Nation in Washington to make this app a reality.
-Working directly alongside our Native peers ensures that culture is embedded in every decision.
+We submitted a copy of our project to tribal leaders at the Lummi Nation in Washington state; working directly alongside our Native peers ensures that culture is embedded in every decision.

 FINAL THOUGHTS

-We created a future rooted in the past.
+We built a future rooted in the past.

 We are in danger of a less unique America.
-Sacred Roots is more than just a project or app – It’s a commitment to honoring the traditions of those who came before us & empowering those who will advance their legacy.
-There are still stories that need to be told, connections that need to be made, & identities that need to be shaped.
+Sacred Roots is more than a product — it’s a commitment to honoring the traditions of those who came before us & empowering those who will advance their legacy.

 Blue-sky concepts can help you make products for all user segments